wazuh/wazuh-documentation/source/deployment-options/deploying-with-kubernetes/kubernetes-deployment.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Learn more about Kubernetes deployment with Wazuh.
+  :description: Learn more about Kubernetes deployment with Wazuh in this section of the Wazuh documentation.

 .. _kubernetes_deployment: